“This post may contain affiliate links. Please read my disclosure for more info.

 Journalist and photographer, Jacob Riis said

 “When nothing seems to help, I go and look at a stonecutter, hammering away at his rock, perhaps a hundred times without as much as a crack showing in it.
 Yet at the hundred and first blow it will crack in half, and I know it was not that last blow that did it – but all that had gone before.”

-Maybe you’ve created a new budget and as you look over your expenses, you decide to finally cancel cable.
-But that extra money next month goes right to your $3000 credit card bill.
-You’ve started the habit of budgeting, but it sure doesn’t feel victorious.
+Maybe you’ve created a new budget and as you look over your expenses, you decide to finally cancel cable or switch insurance carriers.
+But the money you save goes right to your $3000 credit card bill.
+You’ve started the habit of managing your money, but it sure doesn’t feel victorious yet.

 Or you vow to lose 20 pounds.
-So you start limiting your calories, and walking every day at lunch time.
+So you start tracking your calories, and walking every day at lunchtime.
 But two weeks later, you’ve only lost two pounds.